Arc-dev97/Controllers/README.md

 # Controllers
-Implementation of different tyes of controllers
+Implementation of different types of controllers